 The thesis committee supervises the preparation of the thesis and is chaired by the thesis advisor (thesis director), who naturally makes the most important contribution to this supervision.
 Other readers will be involved at different levels; consult them as to preferences for early readings, etc.

-We recommend that you complete your thesis draft by February 28 of your final semester; however, your committee may have different needs.
-You should definitely distribute your final copy by Spring Break.
+We recommend that you complete your advisor-approved thesis draft by February 28 of your final semester; however, your committee may have different needs.
+You should definitely distribute your final copy to your entire committee by Spring Break.
 Most second and third readers will have minor suggestions to make.
 Many of those suggestions will be up to you to follow.
 In some cases, a committee member will require a student to make some revisions before the thesis signing ceremony.

 The thesis signing ceremony takes place in late April and is a celebration of the work you’ve done in your years here.
 Your committee says a few words about your thesis, and then everyone signs the signature page.
 Next it’s up to you to deliver the thesis to the Department Chair, Dean, and beyond.

-As of fall 2009, students are required to submit their theses and dissertations electronically to the Graduate School.
-However, as a longstanding member of the Associated Writing Programs, the MFA Program in Creative Writing at VCU and its faculty herein agree to the recommendation that creative theses shall not be made available on the web.
+All MFA students are required to submit their theses and dissertations electronically to the Graduate School (VCU Scholars Compass).
+However, as a longstanding member of the Associated Writing Programs, the MFA Program in Creative Writing at VCU and its faculty herein agree to the recommendation that creative theses shall not be made available on the web “for at least the period of (specified number of years).”
 Creative writers must have control over the dissemination of their works.
 For example, it is critical that writers retain first serial, book, and other rights for the purpose of their works first seeing print in literary venues.
 Therefore, colleges and universities should not mandate as a condition for graduation that creative theses or dissertations be published or broadly disseminated in ways that preclude any student from offering all or any portion of publication rights, including electronic rights, to publishers.
 This is absolutely critical to the success of creative writers and creative writing programs.
 If a college or university implements Electronic Theses and Dissertations (ETDs), students should have an option to file a traditional paper thesis.
 If creative writing students are required to file ETDs, then such ETDs should not be made available on the World Wide Web, but instead be available only to the same communities that paper theses and dissertations have been made available to in the past, for instance by password protecting access to the creative thesis or dissertation.
-Consequently, MFA students may request a 5 year, 10 year, or permanent embargo on public access to their work via the Web.
+Consequently, MFA students may request a 1 year, 5 year, or "Do not release the thesis/dissertation until the copyright expires, with the exception of releasing the work to my advisor(s), my department(s), and scholars who are physically present in the VCU Libraries."
+For creative theses our MFA program recommends the latter option.

 Checklist of Steps Toward Finishing the MFA Degree

-1. Selecting a Thesis Advisor and Filing for Candidacy:
+1. Selecting a Thesis Advisor, Committee and Filing for Degree Candidacy:

-Sometime before or during your fourth semester, you should select a thesis advisor.
+Sometime before or during your fourth semester, you should submit your MFA Thesis Preference Form in which you will state your preference for a thesis advisor, as well as your entire thesis committee.
 Prior to enrolling in thesis hours, all MFA graduate students must complete and submit an Admission to Degree Candidacy form, which requires the approval of both your thesis advisor and the MFA Program Director.

 Please note: Upon reaching candidacy, students must be continuously enrolled each semester (fall and spring) until they complete the degree.
 If necessary, students may ask for a leave of absence by submitting a written request to the Program Director.
 Students who have not registered for courses for more than one calendar year may be required to re-apply to the program and the university.